 Nylon is a strong, stiff engineering plastic with outstanding bearing and wears properties.
 Nylon is frequently used to replace metal bearings and bushings often eliminating the need for external lubrication.
 Other benefits include a reduction in part weight, less operating noise, and decreased wear on mating parts.

 Properties & Materials Options

-Nylon 6 – is generally manufactured into sheet, rod, and tube via a liquid casting process.
-Casting is often the most cost effective method for producing large diameter rod, tube, and thick sheet.
-This process has the added advantage of allowing manufacturers to create custom near net (irregular) shapes.
+Nylon 6 – is generally manufactured into the sheet, rod, and tube via a liquid casting process.
+Casting is often the most cost-effective method for producing large diameter rods, tubes, and thick sheets.
+This process has the added advantage of allowing manufacturers to create custom near-net (irregular) shapes.
 Near net shapes are useful in the construction of parts that would yield poorly from standard sheet, rod, or tube stock.

 Nylon 6/6 – sheet, rod, and tube are usually produced by melting solid pellets of the polymer and processing them through a thermoplastic extruder.
-Extrusion is a fast and economical method for making small diameter rod, tube, and thin sheet.
-Unlike cast Nylon 6 stock shapes, extruded Nylon 6/6 sheet, rod, and tubing can be manufactured to any length, which can be an advantage for cost effectively yielding finished parts.
+Extrusion is a fast and economical method for making small diameter rods, tubes, and thin sheets.
+Unlike cast Nylon 6 stock shapes, extruded Nylon 6/6 sheet, rod, and tubing can be manufactured to any length, which can be an advantage for cost-effectively yielding finished parts.